kbrnsr/freecodecamp-frontend-quote/README.md

 ## Credits
 - Kent C. Dodds for his blog post [Stop mocking fetch](https://kentcdodds.com/blog/stop-mocking-fetch) which introduced me to `MSW` and `react-testing-library`.
 - SergeyWebPro for [providing a free endpoint for inspirational quotes](https://forum.freecodecamp.org/t/free-api-inspirational-quotes-json-with-code-examples/311373).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.